Our library is on the shelves in the meeting house entry area and the hallway to the small meeting rooms.

 Organization of the Library

-The library collection is organized into 13 categories identified by colored spine labels and by section on the library shelves.
+The regular collection is organized into 13 categories identified by colored spine labels and by section on the library shelves.

 - Bible Study Aids — light blue

 - Education — purple

 - Fiction — orange

 - Meeting Nuts & Bolts — white